 So, I’ll tell you the misconceptions I heard a lot about people wanting to travel to Japan, and I gathered some tips I learned from other world travelers I met that could help your preparations become a lot more smoothly and might be able to save your money.

-- There are some websites that can give you a cheaper flight.
+There are some websites that can give you a cheaper flight to Japan.
 Even if they are in premium economy, they are some seats that are under $2000 or even $1500 at best.
 Plus, if you live in a location that’s closer to Japan and/or has a larger international airport, then you might have a bigger advantage.
 Which means your flight to Japan might even go under $1000.

-Travel agencies are not really the best, but there can be certain ones that will give you great recommendations if you can’t do it all your own.
+I suggest you avoid travel agencies since they are not really the best, but there can be certain ones that will give you great recommendations if you can’t do it all your own.
 But at the same time, trying it on your own won’t be so difficult if you can budget really well.

-It’ll take a long time to prepare for my trip.
+It takes a long time to prepare for Japan trips.

 I do hear from some people that going to Japan will take a long time to prepare.
 You have to understand a different culture, a different language that’s outside of your “language tree”, how to maneuver around a location that you’ve never been to before, and vice versa.

 However, for people that had been to Japan before or know someone that’s from Japan, that means preparation would be a lot smoother and faster than average.
 Statistically, many people would take about half a year to prepare for a week in Japan.
 However, for me, it took me about less than two months for me to get prepared for Japan.

 Well, because we used a travel agent, it took us a lot shorter than doing it ourselves, but you get the idea.
 Plus, since I get to see two of my loved ones in Japan, it makes the process go a lot smoother.
 Without the travel agency and my loved ones, it might take us a while for us to plan the whole trip completely.